Wealthify doesn't support your browser

 If you’re looking for bedroom furniture and travel equipment, you don’t need to buy the newest items you find in store.
 If you want to save money, why not look for second-hand items on eBay or Gumtree?

 Once you’ve got all the costs listed, make sure you create a budget before the baby arrives.
 Obviously, once your child is here, you may need to adjust your budget depending on their needs.
-But remember planning is key and anticipating your child’s needs could help you prepare their financial lives in the best way possible.
+But remember that planning is key and anticipating your child’s needs could help you prepare their financial lives in the best way possible.

 Keep an eye on your pensions